ganesh-deshmukh/connect-geeks/README.md

 # connect-geeks

+#How to run on Local machine after cloning repo?

+1.cd `connect-geeks` then `npm install`

+2.cd `frontend` then `npm install`

+3.come outside of `frontend` directory, `cd ..`,

+run `npm run dev`, which has scripts to run simultaneously front-end and backend,

+4.goto url in browser as `localhost:3000`

 #steps I took to build complete project

 always check your folder and then run `front-end` scripts and dependency-installation in same folder,